Jewel Box (St. Louis)

-The Jewel Box (also known as the St. Louis Floral Conservatory and the City of St. Louis Floral Display House) is a greenhouse located in Forest Park, St. Louis, Missouri.
+The Jewel Box (also known as the St. Louis Floral Conservatory and the City of St. Louis Floral Display House) is a greenhouse located in Forest Park, St. Louis, Missouri at the intersection of Wells and McKinley Drives.
 It now serves as a public horticultural facility and is listed on the National Register of Historic Places (NRHP).

 It was designed by architect William C. E. Becker and built in 1936 by the Robert Paulus Construction Company.
 It consists of five stepped, composition-covered wood roofs with clerestories, rather than a regular glass roof, in order to prevent damage from frequent hailstorms.

+In 2002, just two years after being listed in the National Register of Historical Places (NHRP), the Jewel Box underwent a $3.5 million renovation.

 History

 In 1913, Nelson Cunliff became Commissioner of Parks and Recreation for St. Louis City.
+Public floral conservatories gained popularity in the city in the 1910s, when pollution and smog threatened much of the city's flora.
 Due to high levels of smoke and soot within the city, he began a survey to determine which plants could survive the conditions.
-He later asked John Moritz, who was in charge of the city's greenhouses, to set up a display greenhouse to showcase various plants which could survive.
+He later asked city gardener John Moritz, who was in charge of the city's greenhouses, to set up a display greenhouse for public enjoyment to showcase various plants that could survive.
 It is said that someone called the displays "like a jewel box", hence the name.
-In 1933, Bernard Dickmann became Mayor of St. Louis and decided to build a new facility.
-The building cost $125,000 and William C. E. Becker, then Chief Engineer of Bridges and Buildings for the city, was assigned to design the building.
-Construction began on December 12, 1935 and the facility opened on November 14, 1936.
+In 1933, Bernard Dickmann became Mayor of St. Louis and decided to build a new facility on a 17-acre site in Forest Park.
+The building cost about $117,000, with about 45% coming from Public Works Administration funds, and William C. E. Becker, then Chief Engineer of Bridges and Buildings for the city, was assigned to design the building.
+Construction began on December 12, 1935, and the facility opened on November 14, 1936.

-In 2002, a $3.5 million year-long renovation of the building was completed.
+After city budget cuts at the end of the 20th century, local volunteer groups formed partnerships with the city Department of Parks and Recreation to maintain the landscape setting surrounding the Jewel Box.